 Is it a safe treatment?

 Yes.
-Ketamine-assisted psychotherapy is a safe treatment when administered and supervised by a professional team of psychotherapists and medical personnel.
+Ketamine-Assisted Psychotherapy is a safe treatment when administered and supervised by a professional team of psychotherapists and medical personnel.
 To explore the extensive research being done on this modality, check out the Ketamine Research Foundation website.

 What does the overall process look like?